robertmuth/Cwerg/FrontEndDocs/tutorial.md

 This is strictly an abbreviation, the lhs and the rhs can be used interchangeably in the code.

-To force by name type equivalence in this case, use the `@wrapped` annotation like so
+To force by name type equivalence use the `@wrapped` annotation like so
 ```
 @wrapped type t1 = funtype(x u8, y u8) u1
 ```